Portuguese Food: 26 Traditional Dishes to try in Portugal or at home

 Peixe Grelhado is usually served alongside herby-boiled potatoes, steamed vegetables, and a light salad with vinegar.
 The meat is the dish’s focus since it is specially cooked on a charcoal grill.

 Peixe grelhado most commonly uses fish like seabass, golden bream, and grouper.
 Fishing in Portugal has been around for centuries, and fishermen’s catch made up most of the old medieval diets.
-Grilled fish is a historical dish; simple but adored and passed down amongst generations.
+Grilled fish is a historical dish; it is simple but adored and passed down among generations.

 3. Sardinhas